sulianov/air-app/README.md

 # AQI Index app
-One form, two api calls via fetch, AQI index from two sources.
+One form, two api calls via fetch, AQI index from two sources as a result.